promie/patty-dentist-bot/README.md

 ```

 ## Setting up Chatbot Service
 Navigate to the **chatbot** service folder.
-Please follow the below commands to get the service up and running.
+Follow the below commands to get the service up and running.

 ```
 $ cd chatbot